-The collapse clause is used to specify how many nested loops are associated with the loop construct.
-The argument to the collapse clause must be a constant positive integer expression.
+The collapse clause is used to specify how many nested loops are associated with the loop 2328 construct.
+The argument to the collapse clause must be a positive, non-zero integral-constant-2329 expression.
 If no collapse clause appears, only the immediately following loop is associated with the loop construct.